soldatov-s/go-gpss/Readme.md

 8 waiters, 2 hostes, 4 cooks and 2 barmans.
 Random visitors enter to restaurant every 10 minutes with deviation 5 minutes.
 If queue to restaurant contains more than 6 people, visitors leave restaurant without waiting free tables.
-Hostess spends for each visitor 5 minutes with deviation 3 minutes.
-Waiters spends for each visitor 5 minutes with deviation 3 minutes (both for take orders and giving dishes).
+Hostess spend for each visitor 5 minutes with deviation 3 minutes.
+Waiters spend for each visitor 5 minutes with deviation 3 minutes (both for take orders and giving dishes).
 Visitor can request 4 dishes and one drink.
-Barman spends 4 for one drink minutes with deviation 2 minutes for one drink.
-Cooks spends 7...15 minutes with deviation 3...5 minutes for one dish.
+Barman spend 4 for one drink minutes with deviation 2 minutes for one drink.
+Cooks spend 7...15 minutes with deviation 3...5 minutes for one dish.
 Visitor eats one dish for 45 minutes with deviation 10 minutes.
-And visitors spends for payment 5 minutes with deviation 2 minutes.
+And visitors spend for payment 5 minutes with deviation 2 minutes.

 How many people can to serve a restaurant?
 How many empty tables in restaurant?